data-8/su24/_staffers/kaed.md

 name: Kaed Esposo
 pronouns: HE/HIM
 photo: staff/kaed.jpeg
-bio: Hey everyone, I’m a junior from Hawaii majoring in Data Science and Political Science.
-During my free time you can find me either at a concert, thrifting, or hanging with friends.
+bio: Hi!
+I'm a senior from Hawaii majoring in political science and data science with an addiction to concerts, NYT games, and coffee.
-role: uGSI (UCS2)
+role: 20-hour Lead uGSI (UCS2)
-office-hours: Wed 11-12PM, Thu 1-2PM
+office-hours:
 ---